patterns-app/patterns-devkit/README.md

     value: amount
 ```

-Here we have _implemented_ the `common.TimeSeries` schema, so any `snap` that accepts
+Here we have _implemented_ the `common.TimeSeries` schema, so any `function` that accepts
-timeseries data, say a seasonality modeling snap, can now be applied to this `Order` data.
+timeseries data, say a seasonality modeling function, can now be applied to this `Order` data.
 We could
 also apply this schema implementation ad-hoc at node declaration time with the
 `schema_translation` kwarg: